Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 The Truth: Your moral compass and personal values remain fully intact.

 At the start of every first session, I spend time discussing with my clients exactly what they want to achieve.
-This isn’t about me imposing solutions or making judgments about what you should change – it’s about enabling you to discover the solutions that feel right for you and helping you become who you want to become.
+This is not about me imposing solutions or making judgments about what you should change – it is about enabling you to discover the solutions that feel right for you and helping you become who you want to become.

 My approach is collaborative rather than directive.
 Together, we explore what changes would truly serve you and align with your deepest values and aspirations.
 The hypnotherapy process then supports your own inner wisdom and desired transformation.
-You remain the author of your own change – I’m simply providing the tools and environment that make that change possible.
+You remain the author of your own change – I simply provide the tools and environment that make that change possible.

-This is why therapeutic hypnosis works so powerfully – we’re not trying to override your judgment or force change upon you.
-Instead, we’re working with your own authentic desire for growth and helping you access the resources within yourself to achieve it.
+This is why therapeutic hypnosis works so powerfully – we are not trying to override your judgment or force change upon you.
+Instead, we are working with your own authentic desire for growth and helping you access the resources within yourself to achieve it.

 Myth #6: